keboola/connection-docs/transformations/python/index.md

 {% endhighlight %}

 A finished example of the above is attached below in [data.zip](/transformations/python/data.zip).
 Download it and test the script in your local Python installation.
-The `destination.csv` output file will be created.
+The `result.csv` output file will be created.
 This script can be used in your transformations without any modifications.
 All you need to do is

-- upload the [sample CSV file](/transformations/source.csv) into your storage,
+- create a table in Storage by uploading the [sample CSV file](/transformations/source.csv)),
-- set the input mapping from that table to `source.csv` (expected by the Python script),
+- create an input mapping from that table, setting its destination to `source.csv` (as expected by the Python script),
-- set the output mapping from `destination.csv` (produced by the Python script) to a new table in your Storage,
+- create an output mapping from `result.csv` (produced by the Python script) to a new table in your Storage,
-- copy & paste the script into the transformation, and, finally,
+- copy & paste the above script into the transformation code, and finally,
 - save and run the transformation.

 {: .image-popup}